F. Mason Sones: Discovery of coronary angiography

 While at Henry Ford, Sones had learned the techniques of cardiac catheterization and his first appointment at the Cleveland Clinic was as head of Pediatric Cardiology.
 On October 30, 1958, while working in the Cardiac Laboratory on a 26-year-old patient with rheumatic heart disease, Sones was performing a procedure in which contrast dye was to be injected into the man's aorta.
 Just before the dye injection, Sones noticed that the catheter tip had inadvertently entered the man's right coronary artery.
 Sones asked that the catheter be withdrawn, but before that could be accomplished, a large amount of dye was injected directly into the artery.
 Sones expected the man's heart to go into fibrillation and prepared to do an emergency open chest massage.
 But instead of fibrillating, the man's heart went into asystole, and Sones shouted at him to cough, which successfully restarted the heart beating.

 From this experience, Sones realized that smaller amounts of contrast dye could safely be injected directly into coronary arteries, giving cardiologists accurate pictures of arterial blockages for the first time.
 Sones subsequently studied video engineering, dye chemistry, and optical image amplification to perfect the procedure.
-In 1967, Sones's Cleveland Clinic colleague, Dr. René Favaloro, performed the world's first coronary bypass surgery.
-Dr Favaloro called Sones "the most important contributor to modern cardiology" and said that without his work, "all our efforts in myocardial revascularization would have been fruitless."
+In 1967, Sones' Cleveland Clinic colleague, René Favaloro, performed the world's first coronary bypass surgery.
+Favaloro called Sones "the most important contributor to modern cardiology" and said that without his work, "all our efforts in myocardial revascularization would have been fruitless."